Skip to main content

-Since temperatures seldom top 75 degrees (about 15 degrees cooler than the city of Asheville), Beech Mountain is a wonderful place for hiking, mountain biking and golf.
-In addition to shopping and dining, there is plenty of see and do near Beech Mountain, including Banner Elk and Grandfather Mountain.
-For golfers, Beech Mountain not only promises comfortable playing temperatures, it guarantees them as part of its Summer of 79° package.
+Since temperatures seldom top 80 degrees (about 15 degrees cooler than the city of Asheville), Beech Mountain is a wonderful place for outdoor activities like hiking, mountain biking, and golf.
+There are also shops and restaurants to check out, and lots to explore in nearby Banner Elk and Grandfather Mountain.

 Beech Mountain Hiking & Biking